Cooks Hill SLSC Receives Rescue Award

 For official citations and past recipients please visit the Rescue of the Month Recognition Page.

 The SLSNSW Rescue of the Month aims to recognise excellence in lifesaving.
 Each month a ‘Rescue of the Month’ is awarded at State level for the most outstanding rescue performance for that period.
-Monthly winners have the chance to win the National Rescue of the Month and become finalists for the SLSNSW Rescue of the Year which is presented at the annual Awards of Excellence.
+Monthly winners have the chance become finalists for the SLSNSW Rescue of the Year which is presented at the annual Awards of Excellence.